wazuh/wazuh-documentation/source/upgrade-guide/upgrading-agent/latest_wazuh3_minor_agent.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

-.. _upgrading_latest_minor:
+.. _upgrading_latest_minor_agent:

 Upgrade from the same major version (3.x)
 =========================================

-The following steps show how to upgrade to the latest available version of Wazuh 3.x, which implies upgrading to the latest compatible version of Elastic Stack.
+The following steps show how to upgrade to the latest available version of the Wazuh agent 3.x.

 Starting the upgrade
 --------------------